 Amendments were also added to the special services intern authorization, and changes were made to the definitions of 'school counselor' and 'school health professional' to include a larger subset of educators in the relevant grant programs.
 This bill also allows SSP intern authorizations to be renewed for a second year.

 - Information on the School Counselor Corps Grant Program can be found on CDE's Postsecondary webpage.

 - Information on the School Health Professional Grant Program can be found on CDE's Health and Wellness webpage.

-- New English Learner Educator Licensure Requirements (1 CCR 301-37 Rules for the Administration of the Colorado Educator Licensing Act of 1991) - In order to ensure that all Colorado educators are well equipped and able to teach Colorado’s diverse student population, the Colorado State Board of Education approved new rules for educator licensure.
+- New English Learner Educator Licensure Requirements (1 CCR 301-37 Rules for the Administration of the Colorado Educator Licensing Act of 1991) - In order to ensure that all Colorado educators are well equipped and able to teach Colorado’s diverse student population, the Colorado State Board of Education approved new rules for educator licensure in 2018.
 The new rules include four quality standards and eight elements for supporting the learning of culturally and linguistically diverse students that educators must meet.
 There are two primary pathways for educators to meet the new requirements:

 The first pathway is through completion of an initial educator preparation program that addresses the new standards.

 The second pathway is through completion of professional development that addresses these standards.
 This second pathway is only mandatory for professionally licensed educators holding endorsements in elementary education, math, science, English language arts, and social studies.

 Additional information regarding the requirements and available pathways is available on the English Learner Educator Licensure Requirements webpage.